Simulating Disruptions on Netherlands Railway Operations

 Solution

-Netherlands Railways needed to investigate how to maintain the same high level of punctuality.
+Netherlands Railways needed to investigate how to optimize their transportation network to maintain the same high level of punctuality.
 For this purpose, they used a very abstract model.
 It included a number of slow and fast trains, tracks, stations, and the real timetable.
 They simulated different timetables.

 Results